NeonGraal/graphql-plus/Style-Guide.md

 - Use `s_camelCase` for private static fields.
 - Use camelCase for locals and parameters.
 - Use PascalCase for extracted local functions.
+- Prefer the shortest name that is still clear in the current scope.
+- Drop redundant context, type, and implementation-detail words when the surrounding type, member signature, or namespace already provides them.
+- Prefer domain terms over mechanical suffixes such as `Value`, `Data`, `Info`, `Item`, `Object`, or `String` unless they add real meaning.
 - Keep test method names in the `MethodUnderTest_StateUnderTest_ExpectedResult` form.

 ## Formatting and layout